theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 In **Coos Bay**, take a stroll along the boardwalk and visit the Coos Bay Visitor Information Center where you will see the 30' lighted tree!
 Visit the [Coos History Museum](https://cooshistory.org/) and explore our area's culture and history.
 Visit the [Coos Art Museum](https://www.coosart.org/) to see the latest exhibition, their permanent collection, and the Steve Prefontaine Gallery.
 And [catch a bite to eat](https://oregonsadventurecoast.com/dining/) at one of our many casual restaurants and coffee shops.

 In **North Bend**, take a stroll downtown and visit [quaint, one-of-a-kind shops](https://oregonsadventurecoast.com/shopping/) and cafes.
 Take to the ice at the only <a href="https://www.facebook.com/NorthBendIceSkatingRink" target="_blank" rel="noopener">Ice Skating Rink</a> on the Oregon Coast!
-(December 2nd to Valentine's Day) Cross over the historic McCullough Bridge on your way to Horsfall Beach at the tip of the [Oregon Dunes National Recreation Area](https://oregonsadventurecoast.com/untamed-dunes/) and one of the many ATV rental locations in the area.
+(November 15-January 31) Cross over the historic McCullough Bridge on your way to Horsfall Beach at the tip of the [Oregon Dunes National Recreation Area](https://oregonsadventurecoast.com/untamed-dunes/) and one of the many ATV rental locations in the area.